linux-apfs/linux-apfs-rw/README.rst

 vol=n	       Volume number to mount.
 The default is volume 0.

 snap=label     Volume snapshot to mount (in read-only mode).

+tier2=path     Path to the tier 2 device.
+For fusion drives only.

 uid=n, gid=n   Override on-disk inode ownership data with given uid/gid.